-I couldnโt resist the hype around aero bottles, so I decided to order a set of Ahyka aero bottles from AliExpress.
-It costs about $40 for a pair with cages, which is roughly half the price of similar bottles from Trek.
-Trek was the first to start promoting this type of bottle with their Trek Madone Gen 8.
+I couldn’t resist the hype about aero bottles, so I decided to order the Ahyka aero bottles from AliExpress.
+The set, which also includes bottle cages, costs about $40, roughly half the price of similar bottles from Trek.
+Trek was the first to promote this type of bottle on their Trek Madone Gen 8.

 My first impression was positive.
 Both the bottles and cages look well-made and sturdy.
-The finish feels solid, and the overall design gives a premium vibe despite the lower price.
-The packing also included a cleaning tool, a small but thoughtful addition.
+The finish feels solid, and the overall design has a premium feel despite the lower price.
+The package also included a cleaning tool, a small but thoughtful addition.
 I washed them with dish soap to remove the typical plastic smell.

 However, the design does have some practical drawbacks.
-Because of their aerodynamic shape, the bottles canโt stand upright on a table, making it a bit messy to pour energy drinks or mix powders.
+Because of their aerodynamic shape, the bottles can’t stand upright on a table, making pouring energy drinks or mixing powders messy.
 You have to hold the bottle with one hand, which isn’t very practical.
-The opening is also quite narrow, so filling or cleaning the bottles isnโt as easy as with standard ones.
+The opening is also quite narrow, so filling or cleaning the bottles isn’t as easy as it is with standard ones.

 Another minor issue is the nozzle.
-It doesnโt let much water through at once, unlike the Elite Fly bottles, which allow a stronger flow.
-I also suspect itโll take some practice to put the bottles back into the cage while riding, because it cannot be done at any angle, as with rounded bottles.
+It doesn’t let much water through at a time, unlike the Elite Fly bottles, which allow a stronger flow.
+I also suspect it’ll take some practice to put the bottles back into the cage while riding, because they can only be inserted at a specific angle, unlike rounded bottles.

 Based on the Evolve Cima aero tests, aero bottles can save around 4W compared to standard ones.
 That’s a solid saving for the price.

-Another aspect that I want to highlight is health safety.
+Another important consideration is health-related safety.
 The bottles are not advertised as BPA-free.
-They are supposed to be PP5 certified, which means they achieve “Food-Grade”.
-I am not competent enough to evaluate this, but I consider it necessary to inform you about this.
+They are said to be PP5 certified, which means they meet “Food-Grade” standards.
+I’m not qualified to evaluate this, but I think it’s important to mention.

-And lastly, and this is just me being picky, I think the bottles have too many threads, requiring many turns of the cap, which makes cleaning a bit less convenient.
+Lastly, and this is just me being picky, I think the bottles have too many threads on the cap, which requires many turns and makes cleaning a bit less convenient.

 Ahyka bottles pros